HMKnapp/spotify-ripper/README.rst

     # ALAC
     brew install libav

     Note: If you are using Big Sur, there will be an issue with libx264.
-Because of this, you will need to install libav like this...brew install libav --build-from-source
+    Install libav this way: brew install libav --build-from-source

     # AAC
     brew install faac